NicoJuicy/LearnML/faq.md

 [How to Learn Machine Learning](https://link.medium.com/kgpRXAT9lkb)

-As my professor has said, any competent software engineer can implement any AI/ML algorithm.
+As my professor has said "any competent software engineer can implement any AI/ML algorithm".

 It is important to know what algorithms are available for a given problem, how they work, and how to get the most out of them.
 However, this does not mean you need to hand-code the algorithms from scratch.